visit-dav/visit/src/doc/python_scripting/functions.rst

     VisIt can support having multiple time sliders when you have opened more than one time-varying database.
-You can then use each time slider to independently change time states for each database or you can use a database correlation to change time states for all databases simultaneously.
+You can then use each time slider to independently change time-states for each database or you can use a database correlation to change time-states for all databases simultaneously.
 Every time-varying database has a database correlation and every database correlation has its own time slider.
 If you want to query to determine which time slider is currently the active time slider, you can